 Preparation – In preparing the case, lawyers know what matters and what does not.
 They will focus on relevant issues and avoid protracted correspondence.

 Cost – And if you are a member of Accountants' Defence, it could cost you nothing apart from your annual subscription.

 Without effective representation at all stages of a complaint, many have suffered unnecessary damage to their reputation.
 Some have received substantial fines, which could have been avoided.
 Some have even lost their qualification and livelihood – possibly avoidable.
 Some, having failed to contest the disciplinary proceedings, have subsequently been unable to defend an interconnected civil action.
 Others have been unable to obtain insurance cover as a result of a disciplinary finding or had to pay a massively increased premium.
 Professional accountancy advice would have addressed these issues.
 You have nothing to lose by obtaining guidance for accountants.

-The ICAEW Investigation Committee made 127 consent orders in the year to March 2013 and imposes fines and costs in most cases.
+The ICAEW Investigation Committee makes over 100 consent orders every year and imposes fines and costs in most cases.

 ACCA has abolished consent orders.
 Cases go directly to the ACCA Disciplinary Committee unless the Assessor (there is no longer an Investigations Committee) decides that the case should 'rest on file'.

 Not every case requires legal representation.
 But legal advice for accountants can be important at certain stages.
 Don’t forget that a complaint may be the forerunner to a claim.
 A mark of disapproval by the professional body could help in securing financial compensation against you.
 You will have to spend time dealing with a complaint.
 A complaint is often an attempt to avoid payment of fees.
 You do not want to lose all or part of your fee as well.